 c.
 Any written order issued under Rule 2-602(b).

 d.
-If the case has not been decided by the Court of Special Appeals, all briefs that have been filed in the Court of Special Appeals; and
+If the case has not been decided by the Appellate Court, all briefs that have been filed in the Appellate Court; and